Security Advisories

 Past Security Advisories

-Disclosure of the details of CVE-2017-18350, a fix for which was released on November 6th, 2017 in Bitcoin Core version 0.15.1.
+Nodes were potentially vulnerable to a buffer overflow by malicious SOCKS servers.
+A fix was released on November 6th, 2017 in Bitcoin Core version 0.15.1.